|TITLE||European and Comparative Company Law|

 |LEVEL||05 - Postgraduate Modular Diploma or Degree Course|

 |DEPARTMENT||European and Comparative Law|

 Students will have a thorough knowledge of the present state of European company law harmonization and regulation.
-They will have understood the relationship between European Law and national Law.
-They will have acquired knowledge as to the interpretation of company law measures by the European Court of Justice.
+They will have understood the relationship between European law and national law.
+They will have acquired knowledge as to the interpretation of company law measures by the Court of Justice of the European Union.
 They will therefore have acquired deep theoretical knowledge through the academic literature, good comparative law skills through the material on a number of national company law regimes, and a thorough knowledge of the issues that arise in practice within the field.
 Emphasis is also placed throughout the study-unit on the practical aspects of the law.
 This prepares students to find a niche very quickly in legal practice in the area or alternatively to pursue further academic specialization in European and Comparative Company law.